fernandezfran/galpynostatic/README.md

 [tutorials](https://galpynostatic.readthedocs.io/en/latest/tutorials/index.html)
 and then read the [API](https://galpynostatic.readthedocs.io/en/latest/api.html).

-Also, you can read the Jupyter Notebook in
+Also, you can read the Jupyter Notebook pipeline in the [paper folder](https://github.com/fernandezfran/galpynostatic/tree/main/paper) to reproduce the results of the published article.
-[paper folder](https://github.com/fernandezfran/galpynostatic/tree/main/paper)
-that reproduce the results of the published article.

 ## License